Near-Optimality of Linear Recovery in Gaussian Observation Scheme under $\|\cdot\|_2^2$-Loss: Introduction

 where $\|B\|$ is the spectral norm of $B$, $\kappa$ is the minimal eigenvalue of $\sum_kS_k$, $\Riskopt[{\X}]$ is the minimax risk, and $O(1)$ stands for an absolute constant. {It should be mentioned that technique used to construct lower bound for optimal risks leads to more precise oracle inequalities when imposing constraints on the structure of the signal class $\X$ and matrices $A,\; B$; in particular, it allows to reproduce classical ``asymptotic'' optimality results, e.g., in the situation considered in \cite{Pinsker1980,efromovich1996sharp}.
 On the other hand, we do not know if the bound $(*)$ can be significantly improved in some important ``simple cases'', for instance, in the case where $B=I$ and $\X$ is an ellipsoid, without imposing any restrictions on $A$.
 In this work, however, we prefer to see our approach as} ``operational'' -- {the {\sl provably nearly optimal} estimate itself, its risk and even the lower risk bound involved are all} given by an efficient computation { which is supposed to provide precise near-optimality guaranties for each set of the problem data.
-From this point of view, the oracle inequality ${(*)}$ can be viewed as a general indication of a ``goodness'' of linear estimates in a certain context, namely, where the signal set is an intersection of ``not too large'' number of ellipsoids/elliptic cylinders.} This is in sharp contrast with traditional results of non-parametric statistics, where near-optimal estimates and their risks are given in a ``closed analytical form,'' at the price of severe restrictions on the structure of the ``data'' ${\X}$, $A$ and $B$.
-This being said, it should be stressed that one of the crucial components of our construction is {completely} classical -- this is the idea, going back to M.S.
-Pinsker \cite{Pinsker1980}, to bound from below the minimax risk via Bayesian risk associated with properly selected Gaussian prior\footnote{\cite{Pinsker1980} addresses the problem of $\|\cdot\|_2$-recovery of a signal $x$ from direct observations ($A=B=I$) in the case where ${\X}$ is a high-dimensional ellipsoid with ``regularly decreasing half-axes,'' like ${\X}=\{x\in\bR^n:\sum_jj^{2\alpha}x_j^2\leq L^2\}$ with $\alpha>0$.
+From this point of view, the oracle inequality ${(*)}$ can be viewed as a general indication of a ``goodness'' of linear estimates in a certain context, namely, where the signal set is an intersection of ``not too large'' number of ellipsoids/elliptic cylinders.} This is in sharp contrast with traditional results of non-parametric statistics, where near-optimal estimates and their risks are given in a ``closed analytical form,'' at the price of severe restrictions on the structure of the ``data'' ${\X}$, $A$ and $B$. \footnote{Since this paper has been submitted, the proposed approach has been further developed in \cite{arxiv2017New}.
+For instance, it is shown that similar near-optimality guaranties for linear estimators can be obtained for more general risks (e.g., $\ell_p$-loss with $1\leq p\leq 2$) and slightly more general sets $\X$, which are solution sets of systems of quadratic {\em matrix} inequalities, for deterministic bounded noises, etc.} This being said, it should be stressed that one of the crucial components of our construction is {completely} classical -- this is the idea, going back to \cite{Pinsker1980} to bound from below the minimax risk via Bayesian risk associated with properly selected Gaussian prior\footnote{\cite{Pinsker1980} addresses the problem of $\|\cdot\|_2$-recovery of a signal $x$ from direct observations ($A=B=I$) in the case where ${\X}$ is a high-dimensional ellipsoid with ``regularly decreasing half-axes,'' like ${\X}=\{x\in\bR^n:\sum_jj^{2\alpha}x_j^2\leq L^2\}$ with $\alpha>0$.
 In this case Pinsker's construction shows that as $\sigma\to +0$, the risk of properly built linear estimate is, uniformly in $n$, $(1+o(1))$ times the minimax risk.
 This is much stronger than $(*)$, and it seems quite unlikely that a similarly strong result may hold true in the general case underlying $(*)$.}.